Jacqui takes part in the Marathon Walk London each year for BookTrust

 Published on: 26 January 2022 Author: BookTrust

-She shares how she prepares for such a challenge and how to get involved too!
+She shares how she prepares for such a challenge - and how you can get involved to support us

 As a Primary school teacher and book-obsessed mum of two, Jacqui is around books and children every day.
 She explains: